deib-polimi/modaclouds-monitoring-manager/doc/rest/model/POST-model-resources.md

 	POST /model/resources

 ## Description
 Add resources to the knowledge base.
+If a previous model existed, the existing model is updated.
+A new resource is created for each resource in the uploaded model with the id specified.
+If a resource with an existing id already exists, the resource is replaced with the new one.

 ***